 The frequency of Muay Thai training depends on several factors, including your health status, level, as well as your objectives in terms of physical performance.
 A beginner can start with two or three weekly training sessions.
 Progressively, he or she will be able to increase the number and duration of training sessions.
 A professional fighter who participates in Muay Thai competitions trains almost daily in order to maintain a good rhythm and optimize his or her performance levels.

 The most important thing is to learn the right techniques in order to execute the moves correctly and efficiently.
 It is also necessary to increase the intensity of the training as one’s level improves in order to perfect their reflexes and combat strategy.
-During trainings, one must diversify exercises as it is important to solicit different muscle groups in order not to damage ligaments and muscle tissue.
+During training, one must diversify exercises as it is important to solicit different muscle groups in order not to damage ligaments and muscle tissue.
 Another important thing is to plan for recovery periods so as to prevent muscle fatigue, especially after a particularly challenging and intensive training session.